March 9 to 16, 2019, Jim McVicker

 See the bottom of this page for Jims’ suggested supply list.

-This special all inclusive week features, (click to see full details): private accommodations, with private bath and balcony, (no extra charge for a single), a number of cultural excursions such as group snorkeling and hiking trips, a trip into the mountains with a wonderful lunch at a Hacienda, an afternoon and evening of gallery walk and tour exploring Puerto Vallarta, three delicious meals each day, drinks, alone-time by the beach, the social time with fellow artists and instructors and more!
+This special all inclusive week features, (click to see full details): private accommodations, with private bath and balcony, (no extra charge for a single), a number of cultural excursions such as boat trip (with opportunities for group snorkeling), hiking the coastal paths, a trip into the mountains with a wonderful lunch at a Hacienda, an afternoon and evening of gallery walk and tour exploring Puerto Vallarta, three delicious meals each day, drinks, alone-time by the beach, the social time with fellow artists and instructors and more!

 Take the time to explore the depths of your creativity in an atmosphere of joyful camaraderie, while enjoying fabulous cuisine and unique cultural adventures.
 Come and participate in this enjoyable, relaxing and educational workshop, Artist Robert Masla and his wife Monica Levine, will be your hosts in the unique tropical environment of their home and studio, Casa de los Artistas, in the tropical fishing village of Boca de Tomatlan, Mexico.
 Here inspiration abounds with tropical flora and fauna and all the beauty the sun, surf and sea have to offer.